OlegStrekachev/sign-in-list-public/README.md

 3. Add a new webhook with the Payload URL pointing to your deployment server.
 4. Choose content type as `application/json`.
 5. Set the secret and use the same in your deployment script for validation.
+6. Create a bsh script on on your server
+   `!/bin/bash
+cd /opt/kids-list
+git pull origin master
+npm install
+pm2 restart kids-list
+`
-6. Select "Just the push event."
+8. Select "Just the push event."
-7. Ensure the webhook is active.
+9. Ensure the webhook is active.

 ## Contribute